Jo Anne Leonard Petersen Chair in Gerontology and Family Studies

 Jo Anne "Jody" Leonard attended OSU in the 1940s, graduating in 1947 with a degree in home economics.
 The former Silverton High School graduate met her husband-to-be, Donald Petersen, at an OSU student dance, and the two were married in 1948.
 He went on to receive an engineering degree from the University of Washington and eventually became chairman of Ford Motor Company.

-Jo Anne Leonard Petersen HeadshotJody Petersen has special interests in young children, literacy, and the elderly.
+Jo Anne Leonard Petersen HeadshotJody Petersen had special interests in young children, literacy, and the elderly.
 She became especially concerned with gerontological issues while taking care of both her parents and her husband's parents.
 Research into all three areas has been significantly enhanced by her contributions to OSU.

 Jo Anne Leonard Petersen and Donald Petersen headshotIn 1995 the Petersens deepened this commitment to family issues by establishing an endowment for the Jo Anne Leonard Petersen Chair in Gerontology and Family Studies.
 The chair allowed OSU to expand its teaching, research, and scholarly activity in the fields of aging and family studies.
-The College of Public Health and Human Sciences now offers additional undergraduate and graduate instruction in gerontology and invites a visiting scholar for one term each year.
+The College of Health now offers additional undergraduate and graduate instruction in gerontology and invites a visiting scholar for one term each year.

 Current Faculty Holder